 If you are conserving water, you won’t want or need to flush any longer than that.

 A gravity flush RV toilet is usually made from hard plastic.
 You can find a toilet with a porcelain bowl, but usually the other parts will be plastic.

 Dometic now makes a porcelain toilet with a wooden seat and lid.
 (Kelly has this model now) Our top picks for traditional RV toilets both have a porcelain bowl.

 If you are having a hard time getting up and down from your throne, you can usually find a higher setup.
 Also, if needed, you can build a higher base.

 Some of these toilets are narrower than others.
 You can find a standard-sized (elongated) bowl, but make sure it fits in the area the toilet will be going into.

 Traditional Gravity Flush RV Toilet Pros and Cons:

 RV Composting Toilets

-'What is a composting toilet?' you may ask.
-It's a self-contained toilet that doesn't use any water or plumbing.
+'What is a composting toilet?' you may wonder.
+Welp, it's a self-contained toilet that doesn't use any water or plumbing.
 When using it, you must separate your solids from your liquids.

 Contrary to popular belief, and the biggest question posed over this type of toilet is, “Does it smell?”